mbzuai-oryx/GeoChat/README.md

 1. Prepare data

-Please download the annotation of the final mixture our instruction tuning data [GeoChat_Instruct.json](https://huggingface.co/datasets/MBZUAI/GeoChat_Instruct/blob/main/GeoChat_Instruct.json), and download the images from the images.zip file.
+Please download the annotation of the final mixture of our instruction tuning data [GeoChat_Instruct.json](https://huggingface.co/datasets/MBZUAI/GeoChat_Instruct/blob/main/GeoChat_Instruct.json), and download the images from the images.zip file.

 2. Start training!